mike-ward/talk-riotjs/slides.md

 -   Custom tags can be empty, HTML only or JavaScript only

--   All attribute names must be lowercase
+-   Attribute names must be lowercase

 -   A shorthand syntax for class names is available: